 - Documentation of age

 - Relevant BSA and NRA certificates on file (may be submitted with declaration).
 Note that BSA, NRA, and USAA certificates have different validity periods.
-All cards must be checked for currency.
-An NCS shooting sports card requires at least one currently effective NRA or USAA instructor card to be valid.
+All certifications must be checked for currency.
+An NCS shooting sports certification requires at least one currently effective NRA or USAA instructor certification to be valid.

-- Observation of program implementation
+- · Observation of program implementation